ml-and-ds-papers-on-the-go/andre-ye.github.io/english/cheat_sheet.md

 2. Develop a working knowledge of standard sources.
 3. Distinguish between primary and secondary sources.
 4. Distinguish between popular and scholarly sources.

+### Steps to Identifying Sources
+1. Consult experts who can guide your research.
+2. Develop a working knowledge of standard sources.
+3. Distinguish between primary and secondary sources.
+4. Distinguish between popular and scholarly sources.

+### Steps to Skimming
+1. Examine the table of contents and index.
+2. Read the introductory sections.
+3. Skim for the argument by reading topic sentences.
+4. Check notes and bibliographic references.

+### Steps to Evaluating Library Sources
+1. **Examine the table of contents and index.** Consider the most relevant chapters and headings to your topic and the list of relevant subjects.
+2. **Read the introductory sections.** Get an overview of the author’s argument.
+3. **Skim for the argument.** Read topic sentences to determine the source’s relevance to your research.
+Go deeper to assess the type and quality of evidence the author uses.
+Note whether the author uses credible evidence to support the argument.
+4. **Check the notes and bibliographic references.** Identify other writers an author refers to and the titles of both books and articles.
+(Are the names and titles cited in many other works?)
+5. **Assess the information for accuracy and credibility.** Find out about the author’s educational background and relevance to the topic, issue, or question that the author addresses.
+Consider the types of evidence the author uses, the source of data, and whether the data can be verified.

+### Steps to Evaluating Internet and Social Media Sources
+1. **Evaluate the author of the content.** Is the author an expert?
+2. **Evaluate the organization that supports the content.** What entity funds the content and what is the extent of its credibility?
+3. **Evaluate the purpose of the content.** What are interests of the site, and what is it trying to do?
+4. **Evaluate the information.** Identify what type of information appears and the extent to which it is credible.

+### Steps to Writing an Annotated Bibliography
+1. **Present key ideas.** Describe what the research is about.
+2. **Analyze.** Explain what the author responds to, purpose, potential gaps, and credibility.
+3. **Determine relevance.** Discuss how this research may be used in your own argument.

 ---